brobeson/pipelines/readme.md

 sudo apt install ./Catch2-2.13.1-Linux.deb
 ```

+#### Cppcheck

+[Cppcheck](https://github.com/danmar/cppcheck) is required as a part of the
+build process.
+Install it using the appropriate mechanism for your platform.

 #### Doxgyen

 [Doxygen](https://www.doxygen.nl/index.html) is used to build the
 documentation.
 At this time, Doxygen is required; there is no way to disable
 building the documentation.
-Install it using appropriate mechanism for your
+Install it using the appropriate mechanism for
-platform.
+your platform.

 #### Sphinx